Informo/specs/content/trust-management/trust-authority.md

 data on the organism operating the TA, along with the list of its public signature verification keys and the list of all of the sources and trust authorities it trusts.
-This list **must** include, for each trusted source and TA, a signature generated from one of the TA's public keys.
-This signature **must** be generated from the source's [registration event](/information-distribution/source/#matrix-event-network-informo-source) content as described below.
+This list **must** include, for each trusted source and TA, a signature generated from their registration event content by using one of the TA's public keys, as described below.

 A TA's registration **must** associate each signature with the identifier of the trusted source or TA, and with the signing algorithm used to generate it